 Goods will continue to move between Jersey and the UK but customs declarations will still be required as the GST/VAT arrangements will stay in place.

-It is essential that businesses trading with EU partners, customers or suppliers, make the necessary preparation for the impact of Brexit on their organisations.
+It is essential that businesses trading with EU partners, customers or suppliers, have made the necessary preparation for the impact of Brexit on their organisations.
 For businesses with an aspiration to grow internationally, this is also an opportunity to consider the opportunities that might open up as a result of Brexit.